bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 WAI-ARIA roles break down into four different categories, including abstract, widget, document structure, and landmark roles.
-For this lesson we will focus primarily on the document structure and landmark roles. **Document structure roles** define the organizational structure of content on a page, while **landmark roles** define the regions of a page.
+For this lesson we will focus primarily on the document structure and landmark roles. <b>Document structure roles</b> define the organizational structure of content on a page, while <b>landmark roles</b> define the regions of a page.
 Specific role values for each of these categories are broken out below.